 Homework is assigned for the purpose of applying and reinforcing concepts, skills, and values being learned in the classroom.
+Homework supports and enhances previously introduced material and is a valuable way of fostering good, independent study habits.
 Homework is an effective method for enrichment, as well as, extending the curriculum beyond school hours.
+Homework also may be an extension of the day where students complete work that was expected to be completed in the classroom.